EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Introduction

 Reinforcement learning (RL) has played a pivotal role in the post-training of large language models (LLMs) \cite{glm2024chat, touvron2023llama}.
 In the early stages, approaches such as Proximal Policy Optimization (PPO) and Direct Preference Optimization (DPO) were widely adopted under the Reinforcement Learning from Human Feedback (RLHF), effectively aligning model outputs with human preferences through preference-based rewards \cite{schulman2017proximal,rafailov2023direct,zhong2024dpo,wang2024comprehensive}.
 More recently, the focus has shifted towards Reinforcement Learning with Verifiable Rewards (RLVR), which seeks to provide more consistent and scalable supervision by leveraging structured, verifiable reward signals \cite{mroueh2025reinforcement}.
 Within this paradigm, DeepSeek-R1 introduced Group Relative Policy Optimization (GRPO), a lightweight and efficient variant of PPO that computes relative rewards within rollout groups to eliminate the need for the critic model \cite{shao2024deepseekmath,liu2024deepseek,guo2025deepseek}.
 GRPO has demonstrated remarkable improvements in training efficiency and has shown promising potential in enhancing the reasoning capabilities of LLMs.

-RLVR relies on extracting reward signals from the model’s own pass@$k$ outputs to improve its pass@1 performance.
-However, this design inherently couples final performance to the choice of $k$, as the reward signal vanishes when all sampled responses are either correct or incorrect, making it impossible for the model to extract useful knowledge from such data.
-This constrains RLVR’s learning capacity to the base model’s pass@$k$, limiting further exploration and improvement \cite {yue2025does}.
-Although increasing the sampling number $k$ per prompt may seem like a straightforward solution, it typically yields only marginal improvements while significantly reducing sample efficiency \cite{lin2025cppo}.
-This results in GRPO exhibiting limited exploration, and low sample efficiency, and indirectly leads to training instability in the later stages due to the disappearance of reward signals~\cite{yu2025dapo, li2025disco}.
+Despite its efficiency, GRPO suffers from limited exploration and training instability on complex reasoning tasks.
+We conducted extensive experiments and categorized the failed GRPO training cases into two types, as illustrated in Fig.~\ref{GRPO-drawback}, which shows representative runs on Qwen2.5-VL-7B-Instruct with the Geometry3K dataset.
+In the first example (GRPO-1 in Fig.~\ref{GRPO-drawback}), exploration was severely limited: the policy entropy continuously decreased from an initial value of 0.25 throughout training, making it difficult for the model to perform effective exploration and resulting in insufficient fine-tuning improvements.
+In the second example (GRPO-2 in Fig.~\ref{GRPO-drawback}), the training suffered an irreversible collapse, marked by an arch-shaped fall of rewards and accuracy during mid-training, followed by a breakdown of model performance that could not be recovered.

+GRPO derives reward signals from relative advantages computed within rollout groups.
+This design inherently ties the training process to the accuracy of groups \cite{yue2025does}.
+When all sampled responses are either correct or incorrect, the relative advantage collapses to zero, yielding no effective learning signal.
+In long-horizon training, this advantage-vanishing effect amplifies gradient variance, which often manifests as gradient explosions and continuous reward degradation, eventually leading to irreversible training collapse \cite{yu2025dapo, li2025disco}.
+Collectively, these issues constrain GRPO’s ability to sustain exploration, preserve model accuracy, and maintain stability on challenging reasoning tasks.

-To address the aforementioned issues, we propose EFRame: an Exploration-Filter-Replay RL Framework.
-For challenging prompts that cannot be effectively handled by regular rollouts, EFRame introduces an additional rollout phase to enable targeted exploration.
+To address the aforementioned issues, we propose \textbf{EFRame: an Exploration-Filter-Replay RL Framework}.
+For challenging prompts that cannot be effectively handled by regular rollouts, EFRame introduces an additional rollout to enable targeted exploration.
 During this process, the model generates a small number of high-quality positive samples along with a large number of low-quality negative samples.
 To reduce training variance and improve efficiency, we apply an online filtering mechanism to discard low-quality samples.
-Meanwhile, high-advantage samples are stored in a replay buffer and reused during training to amplify their impact and enhance model stability.
+Meanwhile, high-advantage samples are stored for experience replay to amplify their impact and enhance model stability.